open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 > Note 1: Each signal definition, where possible, reuses the existing syntax and
 > semantics defined by the semantic conventions.
 Each signal definition is also
-> identified by a unique name (or ID), making schemas easy to traverse, validate
+> identified by a unique name (or ID), making schemas addressable, easy to
-> , and diff.
+> traverse, validate, and diff.
 >
 > Note 2: This hierarchy of telemetry schemas helps large organizations in
-> collaborating on the Application Telemetry Schema.
+> collaborating on the Component Telemetry Schema.
 It enables different
-> aspects of an Application Telemetry Schema to be managed by various teams.
+> aspects of a Component Telemetry Schema to be managed by various teams.
 >
-> Note 3: For all the elements that make up the Application Telemetry Schema, a
+> Note 3: For all the elements that make up the Component Telemetry Schema, a
 > general mechanism of annotation or tagging will be integrated in order to
 > attach additional traits, characteristics, or constraints, allowing vendors
 > and companies to extend the definition of concepts defined by OpenTelemetry.